BookOps-CAT/RL-shelf-ready-validation/README.md

 `$ validator read-input`

 Convert records and print to terminal.
-Records are converted to a dict in order to be read by the validator
+Records are converted to a dict as it would be read by the validator

 `$ validator validate-all`